aflores-baaqmd/AB617/README.md

 ## Getting Started

-Use the following template as your README.md for each project.
+Use the following template for your README.md for each project.

-*Draft*
 ## Define the Problem Statement

 A problem statement is a brief description of the issues that need to be addressed by a problem solving team.
 It is used to center and focus the team at the onset of any spatial analysis efforts.
 It should keep the team on track during the effort, and will be used to validate that the effort delivered an outcome that solves the problem statement.
 In some ways the problem statement is more than just the ask.
 It should provide the context that the work assignment fits within, and identify any key stakeholders or major initiatives that relate to the solution.